benottom/Information-Security-2023-Class/h2 Goat.md

 * Best way to detect vulnerabilities is through source code review and automated testing of inputs.
 * Preventing injection requires keeping data separate from commands and queries and using positive input validation, interpreter-specific escape syntax, and safe APIs.
 * Use LIMIT and other SQL controls to prevent mass disclosure of records in case of SQL injection.
+*
+# Darknet Diaries: EP 6: THE BEIRUT BANK JOB

+Jason E. Street is a security consultant who has spent almost 20 years working in Information Security (InfoSec).
+One of his favorite things to do is what he calls "Security Awareness Engagement" in which he is hired by companies to test the physical security of their premises.
+The goal of these engagements is not to steal cash but to test if a person could get access to the computer systems.
+He is not trying to perform a red team engagement or pen-testing but to raise awareness among employees about security measures.

+Jason was hired by a bank in Beirut to perform a security awareness engagement.
+He arrived in Beirut, the capital city of Lebanon, and headed to the bank headquarters, which was a tall building with 30 stories.
+The ground floor had a bank branch while the other floors were offices.
+Jason went to a conference room on the 20th floor and had a meeting with a man who was not impressed with him.

+Jason is known for recording all his engagements with his wrist camera, button camera on his jacket, or closed-captioned cameras.
+He has even been filmed by National Geographic.
+He is open to getting caught during these engagements because the goal is to raise awareness about security measures.
+He provides photos and videos as evidence of his engagements, and the stories have been fact-checked.